symfony/panther/README.md

 ### Installing ChromeDriver and geckodriver

-Panther uses the WebDriver protocol to control the browser used to crawl websites.

 On all systems, you can use `dbrekelmans/browser-driver-installer` to install ChromeDriver and geckodriver locally:

     composer require --dev dbrekelmans/bdi